-At the event, we had a re-usable sign that read "Sewage discharge is illegal," (see attached re-usable sign) and crew, captains, brokers, and all attendees were encouraged to take advantage of the onshore restroom facilities.
-Additionally, VIPCA also recently shared a Facebook post just before the event reminding yacht crews to check their sunscreen labels.
+Crew, captains, brokers, and all attendees are encouraged to take advantage of the onshore restroom facilities.
+VIPCA partnered with VI Clean Coasts, Stream2Sea and Island Green Living to promote the mineral sunscreen law in the USVI.
+Also at this event we had a re-usable sign that read "Sewage discharge is illegal," (see attached re-usable sign) and crew, captains, brokers, and all attendees were encouraged to take advantage of the onshore restroom facilities.
+Additionally, VIPCA recently shared a Facebook post just before the event reminding yacht crews to check their sunscreen labels.

-20. Encourage Green Boating Practices
+20. Encourage Green Boating Practices:

-THE

-GREEN FLAG PLEDGE
+THE GREEN FLAG PLEDGE GREEN FLAG VESSELS ARE COMMITTED TO PROTECTING

-GREEN FLAG VESSELS ARE COMMITTED TO PROTECTING THE MARINE ENVIRONMENTS THAT SUPPORT OUR VIRGIN ISLANDS CHARTER INDUSTRY
+THE MARINE ENVIRONMENTS THAT SUPPORT OUR VIRGIN